Guillermo del Toro: Views

+Del Toro has been publicly critical of the administration of Andrés Manuel López Obrador for its handling of public support for Mexican cinema.
+In May 2020 he joined other filmmakers in opposing a Morena proposal that abolished the Fondo de Inversión y Estímulos al Cine (Fidecine), which provided subsidies to the Mexican film industry.
+In November 2022 the Mexican Academy of Film Arts and Sciences postponed the 65th Ariel Awards, citing a serious financial crisis caused by a lack of resources; Del Toro reacted on Twitter, writing that "the systematic destruction of Mexican cinema and its institutions—which took decades to build—has been brutal", and comparing the López Obrador administration unfavorably with the government of José López Portillo (1976–1982).
+Del Toro also offered to finance the statuettes; the ceremony was externally funded and took place on 9 September 2023 in Guadalajara, Jalisco.

-Del Toro is highly skeptical of AI in filmmaking, telling the British Film Institute in September 2024, "I saw a demo of AI [being used for animation] and I thought, 'Oh, that's what people think animation is: giving prompts and the computer does it. [...]
+He is also highly skeptical of AI in filmmaking, telling the British Film Institute in September 2024, "I saw a demo of AI [being used for animation] and I thought, 'Oh, that's what people think animation is: giving prompts and the computer does it. [...]
 AI has demonstrated that it can do semi-compelling screensaversthat's essentially that.
 And I think the value of art is not how much it costs and how little effort it requires, it's how much you would risk to be in its presence.
 Are [screensavers] going to make [viewers] cry because they lost a son, a mother?
 Because they misspent their youth?
 No. [AI is] in the hands of people that don't think about it as a tool but as a solution. [...]
 It should be, if at all, optional."
 In an interview with NPR's Fresh Air, del Toro again expressed disinterest and skepticism in generative AI in film saying "The other day, somebody wrote me an email, said, 'What is your stance on AI?'
 And my answer was very short.
 I said, 'I'd rather die.'"